 In Florida, when it comes to horseplay on the job, the Courts will tend to award benefits to the injured worker if the horseplay was a momentary break or deviation without obvious danger.
 This tends to be especially true when the employee’s activity occurs when work is slow with no abandonment of work duties.
 Getting hurt while “fooling around or playing around” at work can be covered in Florida and an injured worker may be entitled to both money and medical benefits.
 Accidents that happen from a moment of poor decision making or even a mistake can be covered by workers’ compensation when they happen in the workplace.

 If you were injured while playing around at work, or on your work break, call us at Harris Guidi Rosner, P.A. to discuss if you have a case and if you should be receiving workers’ compensation benefits.
 The consultation is free and 100% confidential.
-You can reach our workers’ compensation department at (904) 777-7777 or email us at email@example.com for a free consultation about your case.
+To request an in-person free consultation at Harris Guidi Rosner, call 904-777-7777, email us at email@example.com or click our Jacksonville Workers Compensation page for more information.

 Read Kendall's full bio